carlhuxley/Job-Search-Web-Scraper/README.md

 # Job-Search-Web-Scraper
-This code allows the scraping of job details from the CWjobs.co.uk website and export the data to a CSV file.
+This code allows the scraping of job details from the cwjobs.co.uk website and export the data to a CSV file.

-It's a convenient way to export a list of jobs you are interested in to Excel giving the following information:
+It's a simple way to export a list of jobs you are interested in to Excel giving the following information:
 * Job Keyword & Location
 * Job Title
 * Salary
 * Job detail page link